UPDATED AUGUST 2021: The current player version no longer supports 360 video.

 In Part 1 of our 360 Video / VR blog series, we presented an overview of the current state of 360 Video / VR technology and the industry.
-We also announced support for 360 Video and VR in our HTML5 player and native mobile SDKs.
+We also announced support for 360 Video and VR in our HTML5 player.

-In this post, I’d like to add more detail around our new JW Player VR and 360 Video playback features with our HTML5 VR Plugin and native VR SDKs, which provide a smoother more performant experience for your iOS and Android apps.
+In this post, I’d like to add more detail around our new JW Player VR and 360 Video playback features with our HTML5 VR Plugin.

-In addition to the ability to watch spherical 360 Video on desktop/mobile browsers and your native Android and iOS apps, with JW Player these platforms will also support immersive live-action VR experiences with popular headsets such as Samsung Gear VR, Google Cardboard, and the upcoming Google Daydream View.
+In addition to the ability to watch spherical 360 Video on desktop/mobile browsers, with JW Player these platforms will also support immersive live-action VR experiences with popular headsets such as Samsung Gear VR, Google Cardboard, and the upcoming Google Daydream View.

 I’ll also discuss why JW Player is committed to supporting 360 Video, where our solution works best for publishers, and what’s coming in the future.